storyprotocol/documentation/docs/Protocol Concepts/ip-asset/ipa-metadata-standard.md

   </Tab>

   <Tab title="AI Agent">
     The main difference here is you should supply `aiMetadata` with a character file.
-You can provide any character file you want, or use <a href="https://github.com/elizaOS/characterfile/blob/main/examples/example.character.json" target="_blank">this</a> as an example.
+You can provide any character file you want, or use <a href="https://github.com/elizaOS/characterfile/blob/main/examples/example.character.json" target="_blank">this ElizaOS example</a> as a template.

+    View the below example <a href="https://aeneid.explorer.story.foundation/ipa/0x49614De8b2b02C790708243F268Af50979D568d4" target="_blank">on our protocol explorer</a>.

     ```json
     {